-Veterinary Nursing Work Experience (for those applying in January 2022 only) Applicants must complete 35 hours in one or more vet practices or non-clinical working environments before applying to the RVC in January 2022.
-Then, by July 2022 all applicants will be required to have completed 70 hours in veterinary practices, and 70 hours in non-clinical working environments with live animals Application deadline: 26th January 2022 Interviews Nursing applicants are required to attend an interview prior to receiving an offer.
+Veterinary Nursing

+Work Experience

+Applicants must complete 70 hours in one or more vet practices, and 70 hours in non-clinical working environments.
+Preference is given to those who have completed all required work experience by the application deadline.
+Applications are still encouraged from those whose work experience is ongoing.
+If you are unsure if something would count as work experience, please email admissions@rvc.ac.uk.

+Application deadline: 24th January 2024

+Interviews

+Nursing applicants are required to attend an interview prior to receiving an offer.
 These are in the Multi Mini Interview format, and assess the applicant's capacity to become a vet nurse.

 Hear more about our Veterinary Nursing courses